cardano-foundation/mpfs/docs/docs/intro.md

 # Introduction to MPFS

+## Merkle Patricia Forestry

+A Merkle Patricia Forestry (MPF) is a data structure that allows storing key-value pairs (facts) in a verifiable and immutable way on the a blockchain.
+For a primer on MPF, see [CF Presentation](https://cardanofoundation.org/blog/merkle-patricia-tries-deep-dive).

+Storing facts inside an MPF provides cryptographic proofs of inclusion and exclusion for each fact, allowing anyone to verify the integrity of the data.
+When an MPF is available inside a UTxO on the Cardano blockchain i.e., transactions can refer to it as input to pass smart contract validation.

+How to provide and access MPF's facts and how to publish the MPF root is left to be decided.
+MPFS takes some decisions to provide a complete solution to manage MPF tokens on Cardano.

+### Design choices to run MPF on Cardano

+- All modifications to an MPF root have to appear on-chain.
+This gives anyone with access to the blockchain history the ability to reconstruct the full history of changes and so the current facts.
+- All modifications must be consumed under a smart contract validation.
+This eliminates the burden to prove that an MPF contains only facts that are the result of modifications that have been on chain.
+- MPF are owned.
+This gives the smart contract the ability to operate on multiple MPF tokens, each controlled by a different user.
+Products of MPF roots and owners are referred to as MPF tokens from now on.
+- MPF token can be modified only by their owner.
+This gives full control to the owner on which facts are part of the MPF token.
+The owner of an MPF token is referred to as `oracle` from now on.
+- MPF tokens have a unique identifier.
+This gives the ability to address a specific MPF token inside a modification.
+- Specific MPF modifications are owned.
+This gives the modification requester the ability to retract modifications if they are not accepted by the owner.
+The owner of a modification request is referred to as `requester` from now on.

+## MPFS: the service
-_MPFS_ is an http service wrapping the functionalities from the [Merkle Patricia Forestry library](https://github.com/aiken-lang/merkle-patricia-forestry) in one smart contract tracking and controlling the merkle-tree history of changes and an off-chain transaction builder that helps building transactions to interact with the smart contract.
+_MPFS_ is an http service wrapping
+    - MPF operations from the [Merkle Patricia Forestry library](https://github.com/aiken-lang/merkle-patricia-forestry) in one smart contract to track and validate each MPF history of changes
+    - an off-chain transaction builder that helps building transactions to interact with the smart contract
+    - an indexer over the smart contract events to reconstruct and serve the MPF state

 It is designed to be used by anyone who wants to store and manage knowledge in a decentralized manner, allowing contributors to add or remove facts while ensuring the integrity and history of the knowledge database.